Porcelain Veneers

 Treatment Time

-• Strategic gap closure without simply widening central teeth
+• Strategic diastema closure without disproportionately widening central incisors

-• Color and texture matched for masculine, natural appearance
+• Color, texture, and shape matched for a masculine, natural appearance

-This young man came to us with a common frustration: he'd been told Invisalign couldn't close his diastema—the gap between his front teeth.
-The problem wasn't alignment—his teeth were reasonably positioned.
+This young man presented with a common frustration: he had been told Invisalign could not close his diastema, the gap between his front teeth.
+The problem was not alignment.
+His teeth were reasonably positioned in the arch.
 The issue was anatomy.
-His teeth were simply too narrow to fill the space, and no amount of orthodontic movement would change that fundamental reality.
+His teeth were simply too narrow to fill the available space in his jaw, and no amount of orthodontic movement would change that fundamental reality.
+Moving narrow teeth together would close the midline gap but open new spaces between the lateral incisors and canines.

-Diastema closures present a unique challenge in smile design.
-The obvious solution—making the two front teeth wider—often creates an unnatural appearance.
-Disproportionately wide central incisors look immediately artificial.
-The skill lies in distributing width across multiple teeth so no single tooth appears oversized.
+Diastema closures present a unique challenge in cosmetic dentistry.
+The obvious solution of making the two front teeth wider often creates an unnatural appearance.
+Disproportionately wide central incisors look immediately artificial and are the hallmark of poorly planned veneer work.
+The skill lies in distributing additional width across multiple teeth so no single tooth appears oversized.

 “A smile that’s fresh, bright, and youthful—but unmistakably masculine.”